- About Motor Vehicle Accident Compensation

 Depending on the extent of your physical or mental injuries, you could claim compensation for injury-related pain and suffering.
 This component is often called ‘general damages’, which are awarded for lost quality of life.
 Our personal injury lawyers can help you determine eligibility for a general damages claim.
 They can also advise on gathering evidence for a claim against a third-party insurer.

 You can claim for a car accident, depending on how your accident happened.
-If you were injured in a collision on Queensland roads and were partially or entirely not at fault, the answer is likely yes.
-Depending on the nature of your injuries, you could claim for both physical and psychological injuries.
+If you suffered physical and/or psychological injuries in a collision on Queensland roads and were partially or entirely not at fault, the answer is likely yes.

 You are likely to be eligible if: